luceCoding/Programming-Interview-Questions-in-Python/leetcode/medium/094_binary_tree_inorder_traversal.md

 - Space: O(1)
 - N = Number of elements in tree

+By using a stack, we mimic what the computer would do when it does this recursively.
+The current node is used to traverse the tree while the stack is used when we need to backtrack to the previous node.

 To fully understand this implementation, I recommend you draw this out step by step.
 Iterative inorder traversal can be confusing, no amount of words can help describe its inner workings.
 Don't try to memorize this, understand it.

-A good starting point for converting a recursive binary tree solution into an iterative one is to start with a stack, current node variable and a while loop.
+A good starting point is to start with a stack, current node variable and a while loop.
-Those should be your starting ingredients.
+Those should be your starting ingredients for inorder traversal.

 ```
 class Solution: